abeisun/lets-share-pizza/status_reports/status-report-1.md

 We also created the basic structure of the new pizza request form, in which the person can create a new pizza request and input information, such as type of pizza and contact info.

+# Comments by Ming
+* Any challenges and fails encountered for the week?
+* Upcoming challenges and goals?